hafbau/lecture_notes/02_14_oct_19/w2d4-promises/README.md

   - However, if we return a promise, then it actually passes the results/resolution of the promise into the next callback

-*Things we did not get to in class*
----
 ### Error Handling

 - A lot of Node callbacks use an _error-first_ approach where the first argument to the callback function is an error (if any) or null, and the second argument is the data.
 This can result in duplicated error handling logic in each callback in the chain.